-- d.
+d.
 Scheduled Phase-In or Phase-Out.
-Within a waiver year, the state may make the number of participants who are served subject to a phase-in or phase-out schedule (select one): - The waiver is not subject to a phase-in or a phase-out schedule. - O The waiver is subject to a phase-in or phase-out schedule that is included in Attachment #1 to Appendix B-3.
-This schedule constitutes an intra-year limitation on the number of participants who are served in the waiver. - e.
+Within a waiver year, the state may make the number of participants who are served subject to a phase-in or phase-out schedule (select one):

+O The waiver is subject to a phase-in or phase-out schedule that is included in Attachment #1 to Appendix B-3.
+This schedule constitutes an intra-year limitation on the number of participants who are served in the waiver.

+e.
 Allocation of Waiver Capacity.